Update as of 5/20/20

 Dear Stonington Residents,

 During this time, we want to do everything we can to stay connected.
-Members of the community are now encouraged to sign up for email updates from the Town.
+Please check our new First Selectman's blog for regular updates on specific topics, such as local community initatives, mental health and wellness, buisness resources, and food resources.
+Members of the community are also encouraged to sign up for email updates from the Town.
 You can do this by sending your name, along with preferred email to UpdateSignup@stonington-ct.gov.
-We will also continue to do regular updates on both our website and Facebook, including video messages, if you have ideas for how we can improve our communication please call or email.
+Both Town Hall and Human Services are working to share information on social media as well.

 Department Phone Numbers